fttlov/JCAdvance/README.md

 ## Key Differences in JCAdvance:
 - **New Gyro Concept:** Focuses on a completely revised approach to Gyro Motion
-- **SixAxis on Joy-cons:** All 6 virtual Xbox analog axes are now concurrently usable
+- **SixAxis on Joy-cons:** All 6 virtual XBOX analog axes are now concurrently usable
 - **GUI:** New config tool and redesigned user-friendly main interface
 - **Bug Fixes**, **improvements** and some **new features**